vincode-io/VinXML/README.md

 iOS application Book It.
 Although VinXML isn't a complete wrapper for libxml2, the functionality it provides is production quality and is used in an iOS app in the App Store.

+Currently most of the libxml2 functionality exposed is for parsing and traversing an HTML or XML document.
+There is functionality for modifying content, but creating a full XML document from scratch isn't currently supported.

 ## Status
 VinXML is a useful library as it is, but doesn't fully support all of libxml2's functionality.
 I am open to adding more functionality for a popularly requested feature.
 I also will consider adding